limkokhole/pylogtrace/README.md

 This is modified version of trace module of python3.

 Sometime we need to know the log from which line of the source code in order to learn and debug a program quickly.
-This script show the code stacks together with the output log with minimized noisiness.
+This script show the code stacks tied with the output log with minimized noisiness.

 This script only print stack related to output(i.e. `.write`, `logging`, `print`, `cprint`) of program , instead of whole bunch of noisiness trace.